department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 <div class="va-introtext">

-You may qualify for Traumatic Servicemembers' Group Life Insurance (TSGLI) Injury Protection if you're a servicemember covered by SGLI who experienced a traumatic injury while serving in the military.
-Find out how to apply for these payments or appeal a decision that's already been made.
+You may qualify for Traumatic Servicemembers' Group Life Insurance (TSGLI) Injury Protection if you're a service member covered by SGLI who experienced a traumatic injury while serving in the military.
+Find out how to apply for TSGLI or appeal a decision that's already been made.

 </div>